-Claim within a cover payment period
+Connected claim within a cover payment period

-If your cover payment period is 24 months and we've paid your claim for eight months, we'll pay a connected claim for another 16 months if the person covered has to stop work again, they meet the requirements of our definition of incapacitated and we can treat the claim as a connected claim.
+If your cover payment period is 24 months and we've paid your claim for eight months, we'll pay the claim for another 16 months if the person covered has to stop work again, they meet the requirements of our definition of incapacitated and we can treat the claim as a connected claim.

-If the person covered goes back to work after the end of the cover payment period, we won't pay any further claim under this cover until the person covered has been back at work for at least 52 continuous weeks.
+If the person covered goes back to work after the end of the cover payment period, we won't pay any connected claims under this cover until the person covered has been back at work for at least 26 continuous weeks.

-Claim after the end of a cover payment period
+Connected claim after the end of a cover payment period